Health and Fitness

 Occasionally vary your routine.

 The occasional modification of commuting practices may also be recommended.
-Try walking or sometimes cycling for a change of pace.
-There is no better way to relieve stress than a leisurely stroll, especially if it means avoiding rush-hour traffic.
+Try walking or cycling sometimes for a change of pace.
+There is no better way to relieve stress than with a leisurely stroll, especially if it means avoiding rush-hour traffic.

-By reducing the stress of commuting to work, you conserve significant energy that would otherwise be lost.
-It not only offers you a lot more energy to complete your job and be more productive, but it also makes you feel good and provides you with a strong incentive always to begin your day well.b
+By reducing the stress of commuting to work, you conserve significant quantities of energy that would otherwise be lost.
+It not only offers you a lot more energy to complete your job and be more productive, but it also makes you feel good and provides you with a strong incentive to always begin your day well.b

 Leave a Reply